sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 You can close the discussions for your course so that learners cannot add messages.
 Course discussions can be closed temporarily, such as during an exam period, or permanently, such as when a course ends.

+.. note:: You can only close discussions when you work in a web browser.
+You cannot close discussions when you work in an edX mobile app.

 When you close the discussions for a course, all of the discussion topics in course units and all of the course-wide topics are affected.